Cyber resilience addresses the ability of an organization to respond to and recover from the effects of a cyber attack.

 2. Identify essential operational activities

-Using the input gathered, identify what is needed for the organization to produce its product and services.
+Using the input gathered, identify what is needed for the organization to produce its products and services.

-Perform a business impact analysis (BIA) to identify mission-critical business processes and the people, processes, technologies and facility resources needed to enable those processes, as well as the potential impact to the organization if a cyber attack interrupts those processes.
-If an existing BIA report is available, use results from that report, and determine how a cyber attack may or may not derail business process identified in the BIA.
+Perform a business impact analysis (BIA) to identify mission-critical business processes.
+This includes the people, plans, technologies and facility resources needed to enable those processes, as well as the potential impact to the organization if a cyber attack interrupts those processes.
+If an existing BIA report is available, use the results, and determine how a cyber attack might or might not derail business processes identified in the BIA.